aryanrao7/Disaster_Routing/README.md

 2. **Geospatial Extraction (Rasterio):** Intercepts raw 16-bit satellite GeoTIFFs, scales the scientific light data for AI ingestion, and rips the embedded coordinate boundaries.
 3. **Graph Sabotage Engine (OSMnx):** Intercepts OpenStreetMap real-world network data.
 If the AI detects critical damage at specific geospatial coordinates, the engine programmatically amputates those localized edges from the mathematical graph.
 4. **Dynamic Pathfinding (NetworkX):** Executes Dijkstra's algorithm across the surviving graph components to generate the safest alternative route for emergency responders.

 ---

+### The Red Lines (AI Sabotage of the Graph)
+These represent road segments that have been deemed completely impassable or destroyed.
+* **The AI Connection:** The trained U-Net AI model (`disaster_unet.pth`) analyzes a live, post-disaster satellite GeoTIFF.
+By recognizing the universal visual signatures of destruction (broken geometry, chaotic textures, scorch marks), it generates a high-confidence probability mask (the "stencil").
+* **The Sabotage:** The routing engine overlays this stencil onto the live street map.
+Wherever a street segment intersects with the AI's "danger zone," the engine programmatically amputates that mathematical edge from the geospatial graph, simulating the destruction of physical infrastructure.

+### The Green Lines (Dijkstra Pathfinding around Danger)
+This is the shortest, mathematically safe alternative route calculated for an emergency responder.
+* **The Graph Algorithm Connection:** Once the AI deletes the red roads, the Map Engine (NetworkX) is left with a broken, disconnected network.
+* **The Behavior:** The pathfinding algorithm (`nx.shortest_path`) hits the newly created red walls and dynamically recalculates.
+It swerves through the surviving street grid to find the optimal path.
+To ensure the green rescue line can physically connect the start and end points, the AI's "destruction threshold" can be tuned (e.g., rejecting roads only at a 95% damage probability) to prevent the algorithm from being entirely choked out of the neighborhood.

+---